+Lunchtime detention - Lunchtime detention is defined as eating lunch out of the cafeteria and missing recess, under supervision.
+Student will complete work analyzing the reason for receiving a detention and setting down strategies for improvement. (i.e. 3 dress code violations in one semester = lunchtime detention.)

+Before or after school detention - Defined as attending a pre-scheduled detention period for disciplinary reasons from either 7:45AM-8:30AM or 3:30PM-4:15PM

+- a.
+Detentions will be issued on the day of the offense. - b.
+Detention forms are signed by the parent and returned to the teacher the following day.
+This procedure assures the school that the parent is aware of the detention and the necessity to provide transportation either to school by 7:45 a.m. or from school at 4:15 p.m.

+Student receiving three school detentions for behavior infractions, a conference will be held with the teacher, principal/administrator, student, and parent and a Behavioral Contract may be initiated.
+Reception of a fourth detention may warrant an in-school suspension depending on the severity of the offense, the number of times the offense has been committed, the factor precipitating the behavior and the age of the child.

+Suspension

+In-school suspension

-- 3. Should a student receive three school detentions for behavior infractions, a conference may be held with the teacher, principal/administrator, student, and parent and a Behavioral Contract may be initiated.
-Reception of a fourth detention may warrant an in-school suspension depending on the severity of the offense, the number of times the offense has been committed, the factors precipitating the behavior and the age of the child. - 4.
-During in-school suspension, students will be isolated from their class for a minimum of one day, but will complete assigned lessons and homework for that day.
-Students will also complete a behavioral contract which documents needed improvement and expectations for behavior change.
-Parents must agree to follow the behavioral contract. - 5.
-Anyone who is given a school initiated behavioral contract will be evaluated by the principal and/or pastor at the end of each quarter, to determine the student's future placement at our school. - 6.
-In-school suspension results in the removal of a student from classes or activities.
-During the in-school suspension, the student will remain in an appropriate independent learning environment.
-No school activity, including sports, music, club or others will be allowed on the day of the in-school suspension. - 7.
-Suspension (out of school) results in denying a student permission to attend school and participate in school activities.
-Grounds for suspension (in-school or out of school) may include, but are not limited to: - a) Tobacco or alcohol possession, usage, transmission, or sale on school grounds, at school-related activities, or on public school buses.
-(Please refer to our policy statements in the Parent/Student Handbook) - b) Profanity or obscene language, written, oral, or pictorial directed to school personnel/students.
-This includes obscene gestures or signs. - c) Insubordination in refusing to comply with the directions of school personnel or school volunteers. - d) Theft of school property, personal property of another student or school personnel. - e) Falsifying by using, in writing, the name of another, or changing records of school data including report cards. - f) False alarm fire or false 911call. - g) Bringing any weapons, fireworks, smoke bombs, stink bombs, lighters or matches to school. - h) Fighting. - i) Misconduct after an in-school suspension. - j) Bullying of another student or adult. - 8.
-Emergency Removal results if a student's presence poses a clear and present danger, or if the student is inherently disruptive to person, property, or the educational process.
+- a.
+Student will be isolated from their classes/ activities for a minimum of one day - b.
+Student will complete assigned lessons and homework for that day. - c.
+Student will complete a behavioral contract which documents needed improvement and expectations for behavior change. - d.
+Parents must agree to follow the behavioral contract.
+(Anyone who is given a school initiated behavioral contract will be evaluated by the principal and/or pastor at the end of each quarter, to determine the student's future placement at our school). - e.
+Student may not participate in school activities: including sports, music, club or others

+Out of school suspension

+- a.
+Student does not have permission to attend school. - b.
+Student may not participate in school activities.

+Grounds for suspension (in-school or out of school) may include, but are not limited to:

+- 1. Tobacco or alcohol possession, usage, transmission, or sale on school grounds, at school-related activities, or on public school buses.
+(Please refer to our policy statements in the Parent/Student Handbook) - 2.
+Profanity or obscene language, written, oral, or pictorial directed to school personnel/ students.
+This includes obscene gestures or signs. - 3.
+Insubordination in refusing to comply with the directions of school personnel or school volunteers. - 4.
+Theft of school property, personal property of another student or school personnel. - 5.
+Falsifying by using, in writing, the name of another, or changing records of school data including report cards. - 6.
+False alarm fire or false 911call. - 7.
+Bringing any weapons, fireworks, smoke bombs, stink bombs, lighters or matches to school. - 8.
+Fighting. - 9.
+Misconduct after an in-school suspension. - 10.
+Bullying of another student or adult.

+Emergency Removal

+Results if a student's presence poses a clear and present danger, or if the student is inherently disruptive to person, property, or the educational process.
 The student will be denied permission to attend school and participate in any school activity.

+Expulsion

-9. Expulsion - Expulsion of a student from school is a serious matter.
+Expulsion of a student from school is a serious matter.
 In some cases, the principal and/or pastor may deem an action by a student so severe that it would result in immediate expulsion from school.
 This decision is the right and responsibility of the principal and/or pastor.
 If expulsion is contemplated, notification will be provided to parent(s).
-A conference may be held with the student, parent, pastor and principal/ administrator.
+A conference may be held with the student, parent, pastor and principal/administrator.